Stride-Labs/mainnet/ics-instructions/README.md

 See the table below for a breakdown of steps you'll need to follow throughout the process.

 # Section 2: Launch sequence
-## ⚠️  Complete STEPS 1-3 (join Stride testnet with a full node and do key assignment) ASAP ⚠️
+## ⚠️  Complete STEPS 1-3 (join Stride mainnet with a full node and do key assignment) ASAP ⚠️

 ### Joining instructions
 Follow along with Stride's block explorer here: https://www.mintscan.io/stride